 Cooking at home can be healthy, rewarding and cost-effective.
-The foods you enjoy are likely the ones you eat the most, so make taste a kitchen priority when preparing nutritious, satisfying meals.
+The foods you enjoy are likely the ones you eat the most often, so make flavor a priority when preparing nutritious, satisfying meals.

-Try these seven simple techniques to enhance flavor and experiment with flavor combinations.
+Try these seven simple techniques to enhance the flavors of food.

 - Intensify the flavors of meat, poultry and fish with high-heat cooking techniques such as pan-searing, grilling or broiling, which help to brown meat and add flavor.
 Just don't overcook, burn or char meat.

 - Roast veggies in a very hot (450°F) oven or grill for a sweet, smoky flavor.
-Before popping them into the oven, brush or spray lightly with high-heat oil and sprinkle with herbs.
+Before popping them into the oven, brush or spray lightly with an oil that has a high smoke point and sprinkle with herbs.

-- Caramelize sliced onions to bring out their natural sugar flavor by cooking them slowly over low heat in a bit of oil.
+- Caramelize sliced onions to bring out their natural sweetness by cooking them slowly over low heat in a bit of oil.
 Use them to make a rich, dark sauce for meat or poultry.

 - Pep it up with peppers!
 Use red, green and yellow peppers of all varieties — sweet, hot and dried.
 Or, add a dash of hot pepper sauce.